 Presently, 15.12% (18/119) of all health departments in Ohio and a total of 189 health departments nationally have achieved Public Health Accreditation.
 See the map below for information on how many health department’s have been accredited per state.

-The Public Health Accreditation Board (PHAB) has released a new video showcasing the benefits accreditation brings to health departments and communities.
-Follow the link below:
+The Public Health Accreditation Board is currently showcasing the benefits Public Health Accreditation brings to health departments and the communities they serve through the following two videos:

 The accreditation assessment process provides valuable, measurable feedback to health departments on their strengths and areas for improvement.

 For more information